ssube/ovh-exporter/README.md

 # OVH Exporter

-This is a Prometheus exporter for the OVH API.
+This is a Prometheus exporter for the OVH cloud API.

 ## API Auth